rdubigny/cozy-music/README.md

 # Description

-Cozic is a basical music player developped to fill my needs for my Cozy Cloud.
-It uses SoundManager2 javascript librairy.
+Cozic is a music player developed to fill my needs for my Cozy Cloud.
+It uses SoundManager2 javascript library.

 ### NB

 For now, it's impossible to upload file from IE.

+### Warning

+Don't try to upload songs from multiple devices simultaneously or you'll regret it.

 # Run